1862

 • Tom Harris helps rural communities with diversification of their economies.

-• Sally Kees Martin has developed youth and family curricula for 30 years.
+• Sally Kees Martin develops youth and family curricula for 30 years.

 photo of harris and martin

-• The University of Nevada Board of Regents recognizes Cooperative Extension as a separate college.
+• The Nevada System of Higher Education’s Board of Regents recognizes Cooperative Extension as a separate college.

 judical building

-Historic photos: (left to right) Karen Hinton, Director of Extension; Extension headquarters located inside the Judicial College Building.
+(left) Karen Hinton. (right) The Extension headquarters were located on campus inside the Judicial College Building.

 • The University Center for Economic Development opened its doors.

-• New fruit research and demonstration orchard in North Las Vegas was established.
+• A fruit research and demonstration orchard was established in North Las Vegas.

 Poeville fire